romm/formz/Documentation/04-DeveloperManual/JavaScript/Field.rst

         /
     Parameters
         - ``validationName`` (String): name of the rule (its index), must be unique for this field.
         - ``validatorName`` (String): name of the validator used for this rule.
-It must be an existing validator, registered with :ref:`Formz.Validation.registerValidator() <developerManual-javaScript-validation-registerValidator>`.
+It must be an existing validator, registered with :ref:`Fz.Validation.registerValidator() <developerManual-javaScript-validation-registerValidator>`.
         - ``validationConfiguration`` (Object): configuration of the validator, which will be sent when validation begins.
     Description
         Adds a validation rule to the field.